thisrohangupta/changelog/terraform-provider/terraform_onboarding.md

 ## Onboarding an Environment

 For onboarding an Environment, we recommend using the environment resource in our [Harness Terraform Provider](https://registry.terraform.io/providers/harness/harness/latest/docs/resources/platform_environment).
-In Harness, you can create an[Environment](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview/) at the Project, Organization and Account Level.
+In Harness, you can create an [Environment](https://developer.harness.io/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview/) at the Project, Organization and Account Level.

 Your will need to create this YAML and store it in your Github Repository.